 5. Batu Caves

-Made famous by Instagram, Batu Caves is an unmissable place to visit in Malaysia.
+Made famous by Instagram, visiting Batu Caves is one of the best things to do in Malaysia.
 There is no doubt it will continue to be such a sensation in 2020 and beyond.

 Batu Caves is accessed by the iconic brightly-painted steps.
 All 272 of them!
 The stairs have only been bright colours since August 2018, and since then, it has significantly increased the number of visitors into KL.